BOLD-100 in Combination With FOLFOX for the Treatment of Advanced Solid Tumours

 - Be 18 years or older.

 - Be male or non-pregnant females who agree to comply with applicable contraceptive requirements of the protocol (see Table 12.
 Acceptable Contraceptive Methods.)

 - Histologically and/or cytologically confirmed gastrointestinal tumours that are metastatic or unresectable, and are subject to receive FOLFOX as SOC per investigator's judgement.
-Participants will have received at least one line of chemotherapy in the metastatic setting (in the dose escalation phase only).
-For the dose expansion phase, the setting will vary based on the malignancy.
+Participants will have received at least one line of chemotherapy in the metastatic setting.
 Colorectal cancer: Patients must have received at least 1 prior line of therapy prior to enrollment in this study.
 Pancreatic cancer: Patients must have received at least 1 prior line of therapy.
 Gastric cancer: Patients who have not received prior treatment may be included in this study.
 GEJ (gastroesophageal junction) cancer patients are considered eligible to enter this trial.
 Cholangiocarcinoma: locally advanced or metastatic biliary tract cancer (intra or extrahepatic cholangiocarcinoma or gallbladder cancer) are eligible to enter this trial.
 Patients must have received at least 1 prior line of therapy (with gemcitabine-based chemotherapy).
 Colorectal cancer (ARM VI): Patients must have received at least 2 prior lines of therapy prior to enrollment in this study, one of which was a 5-FU based regimen.

 - Have measurable disease according to RECIST v1.1 (at least one measurable lesion).

 - Have an anticipated survival of at least 16 weeks.

 - Be ambulatory, with an Eastern Cooperative Oncology Group (ECOG) performance score of 0 or 1.